GiftShower/eON/readme.md

 # eON

-extended Object Notation Language.
+extended Object Notation Langugae

 By GiftShower_ (Chung Ho Jung)

 ## Objectives

-eON aims to be an extended version of JSON with its additional syntaxes.
+eON aims to be an extended version of JSON with additional features.
-It is designed to overcome the limitations of JSON while being compatible.
+It is designed to work both as a JSON Formattable document and a programming language.

 **This project is still work in progress!
 There are still a lot of things to be done.**